Brad Pitt A No-Show At Oscars, Dramatic Weight Loss After Angelina Jolie Split

 Hudson and Brad Pitt were first romantically linked late last year, and her outfit choice only further fueled the speculations.
 However, Pitt and Hudson weren’t seen together at the Golden Globes or the after-party, which means there is little evidence to back the speculations.

-In November last year, Brad Pitt’s former bodyguard Kris Herzog revealed in his interview with Woman’s Day magazine that Pitt had been hooking up with Hudson since his split from Jolie.
+In November of last year, Brad Pitt’s former bodyguard Kris Herzog revealed in his interview with Woman’s Day magazine that Pitt had been hooking up with Hudson since his split from Jolie.

 “They make a great celebrity couple.
 It wouldn’t surprise me at all if they were dating.”